WPSurfer.com

 I like the idea of blocking whatever you want as long as I can see a pattern in it.

-I block access to all my sites php files because visitors don’t need them.
+I block access to all my sites php files because my site visitors don’t need them.

 I also block other patterns found on my 404 errors list.
 Patterns is the name of the game.